Skip to main content Skip to secondary navigation

 If the course has given you a true "workload variation" choice, then it's up to you.
 Think about your total course workload this quarter and how much time you think you'll have to devote to the assignments.

-If you are taking the course to fulfill a Ways requirement, you must usually take it for at least 3 units, but there's no need to take on more than that unless you want to.
+If you are taking the course to satisfy a Ways requirement, typically you must enroll in it for at least 3 units, but there's no need to take on more than that unless you want to.
 (The exception is Way-CE, which only requires 2 units total.)
+Be sure to review the syllabus for instructions on enrollment.

 If the course is in a field you might like to major in someday, be sure to look up that major's requirements on either the Stanford Bulletin or on the department's website.
 In certain cases, you will need to take the course for the maximum amount of units if you'd like it to count towards your major.